12 Effective Ways To Drive Traffic To Your Old Blog Posts

 #7 – Promote Older Blog Posts by Syndicating & Sharing on Popular Networks

-Syndicating your older posts in top networks will give higher credibility, visibility, and more traffic to your blog post.
+Syndicating your older posts in top networks will give higher credibility, visibility, and will drive more traffic to your blog posts.

 Also, rather than just randomly re-sharing old posts on social media, look for chances to promote the posts when they’re most relevant to the date.